Our public health and adult social care priority

 Our recent work under this priority has included:

-• As part of our recent community engagment we asked people about their awareness and barriers to taking up NHS Health checks for those aged 40-74.
-We will publish this report at the end of January.
+• As part of our community engagement in quarter 3 we asked people about their awareness and barriers to taking up NHS Health checks for those aged 40-74.
+Our report has now been published on our website: People’s experiences of NHS Health Checks.

 • In April we will publish a year in review, summarising what we have heard about adult social care over the last year.